Exhibition "Zinaida Serebryakova" in Kaluga

 On 28 October 2014, at 16:00, the exhibition "Zinaida Serebryakova" opened in the exhibition hall of the Kaluga Museum of Fine Arts.

-It was timed to the 130th anniversary of the world-renowned artist.
+It was timed to the 130th anniversary of the artist.

 For the first time in Kaluga’s history, 30 paintings and graphic works by Z.E.